mlc-ai/mlc-llm/docs/compilation/package_libraries_and_weights.rst

 ``mlc_llm package`` leverage a local JIT cache to avoid repetitive compilation of the same input.
 It also leverages a local cache to download weights from remote.
 These caches are shared across the entire project.
-Sometimes it is helpful to force rebuild when we have a new compiler update or when something goes wrong with the ached library.
+Sometimes it is helpful to force rebuild when we have a new compiler update or when something goes wrong with the cached library.
 You can do so by setting the environment variable ``MLC_JIT_POLICY=REDO``

 .. code:: bash